 Where is the assignment?
 Is it easy to get there?
 If it's a long way to travel, does the interpreter need to travel and arrive the day before and then leave the day after?
-All things to consider before assigning an interpreting assignment.
+All these things should be considered before an interpreting assignment.
 As we've already mentioned, travel costs will need to be covered by the client.